MakendranG/azure-docs/articles/aks/node-pool-snapshot.md

 SNAPSHOT_ID=$(az aks snapshot show --name MySnapshot --resource-group myResourceGroup --query id -o tsv)
 ```

-Now, we can use this command to create this cluster off of the snapshot configuration.
+Now, we can use this command to create this cluster of the snapshot configuration.

 ```azurecli-interactive
 az aks create --name myAKSCluster2 --resource-group myResourceGroup --snapshot-id $SNAPSHOT_ID